 Want to explore beaches worldwide?
 Check out these 8 reasons why you need to visit beautiful Costa Rica!

 Arriving to this beach, you will likely take a double take before you realize you're still in Canada and haven't mysteriously transported to the Caribbean.
 Covered in magnificent fine white sand, with clear turquoise blue water, this beach is one of our favorites on Canada's East coast!

 It is composed of three slightly different beach areas, each offering great sand dollar search potential for the children at heart and endless walking in shallow waters during low tide at this long beach.

 Be prepared: there are no washrooms or change areas located at this beach.
 Also, the parking lot is smaller than ideal, often giving the illusion that it's packed when there really is lots of available space on the beach (so don't be fooled!).

 Weather not cooperating with your beach plans?
-Check out these great things to do in Halifax!
+Check out these 16 awesome things to do in Halifax when it's raining!

 Crystal Crescent Beach Provincial Park

 If making the drive out to Carter's Beach isn't feasible, the next best option just might be Crystal Crescent Beach!
 Located only 35 minutes from Halifax, this area offers three beaches covered in white sand, the first two reachable by boardwalks.
 It also offers a hiking trail boasting gorgeous scenery of the coastline.
 The 13 kilometer hiking trail loop is mostly along the water's edge on a mostly rocky coastline, but also takes you through heavily wooded areas.

 Finally, the parking areas are sufficiently spacious and there are two vault-toilet facilities on site.